-Gamma knife radiosurgery is a precise, noninvasive and effective procedure, treating a wide variety of conditions including benign and malignant brain tumors, trigeminal neuralgia, acoustic neuromas, tremor and vascular malformations.
-Contrary to its name, there is no knife, because cutting is actually not involved at any stage of gamma knife treatment.
+Gamma knife radiosurgery is a precise, noninvasive and effective radiation therapy procedure which has been proven highly effective in the treatment of certain malignant and benign brain tumors, arteriovenous malformations and trigeminal neuralgia.
+In addition to these conditions, Gamma Knife treatments for Parkinson’s disease, epilepsy, and intractable pain are also promising according to research results.
+The Gamma Knife treatment doesn’t contain any blade or incision.
 During the treatment, focused individual beams (as many as 201) of cobalt radiation are precisely delivered to well-defined targets in the brain.
 However, the beams are individually too weak to damage healthy tissues.
-They converge together to deliver a powerful treatment to one or several specific points.
+They converge together to deliver powerful treatment to one or several specific points.

 Gamma Knife vs. CyberKnife

 Both Gamma Knife and CyberKnife are stereotactic (SRS) treatment technologies; however, Gamma Knife is limited to treating cancerous areas above the ear and in the cervical spine whereas CyberKnife treatment is capable of treating cancer throughout the entire body, including structures that move with breathing.

 The essential difference between Gamma Knife and CyberKnife is that Gamma Knife procedure requires a large protective metal frame with screws to be put onto the patient’s head during the treatment while CyberKnife provides the patient a relatively more comfortable treatment process as the patient lies on the treatment couch and the system moves quickly around the patient to update the accurate position of the patient’s body.
 However, while Gamma Knife treatment delivered during one session, CyberKnife may be delivered single or multiple treatments, possibly over a period of days to weeks.